-Cogan (2004) was one of the first to revisit a multiphase model where the EPS, interphase interactions and mass exchange/production was included while viscoelastic effects and fluid/structure interactions were neglected.
-The osmotic pressure leads to additional terms in the stress tensor:

-$$\boldsymbol{\sigma}{n} = \mu{n} \left(\nabla \boldsymbol{u}{n} + \nabla \boldsymbol{u}{n}^{T} \right) - \psi(\phi{n}) \boldsymbol{I}, \qquad (27)$$ where ψ is the osmotic pressure and depends on the network volume fraction.
-In (Cogan and Keener, 2004; Klapper and Dockery, 2006), a functional form of ψ is developed based on theoretical experiments.
+Cogan and Keener (2004) were one of the first to revisit a multiphase model where the EPS, interphase interactions, and mass exchange/production were included while viscoelastic effects and fluid/structure interactions were neglected.
+The osmotic pressure leads to additional terms in the stress tensor, where ψ is the osmotic pressure and depends on the network volume fraction.
+In Cogan and Keener (2004) and Klapper and Dockery (2006), a functional form of ψ is developed based on theoretical experiments.
 Namely, it is typically observed that when a blob of biofilm is placed in a solvent, it does not dissolve.
 Instead it swells or deswells (depending on the original distribution of φ_n) (Strathmann et al., 2001; Mitchell et al., 2008; Hentzer et al., 2001).
-This means that the mathematical equations should produce stable, steady solutions with a uniform, non-zero, network volume fraction, surrounded by pure solvent.
-Simple phase-plane analysis indicates that the ψ should be a cubic with maximum and root at $\phi_n = 0$ and a minimum at a non-zero reference value (see Figure 4).
-We note that this is similar in nature to the effective pressure in cytoplasm described in Section 3.2.1; however, the pressure in biofilms does not involve molecular motors and arises only from osmotic swelling.
+This means that the mathematical equations should produce stable, steady solutions with a uniform, nonzero, network volume fraction, surrounded by pure solvent.
+Simple phase-plane analysis indicates that the ψ should be a cubic with a local maximum and root at $\phi_n = 0$ and a minimum at a nonzero reference value (see Fig. 4).
+We note that this is similar in nature to the effective pressure in cytoplasm described in the "Fluid Treatments of the Cytoskeleton" section; however, the pressure in biofilms does not involve molecular motors and arises only from osmotic swelling.